surveyjs/survey-library/docs/get-started-angular.md

 }
 ```

-For more information about SurveyJS themes, refer to the following help topic: [Themes & Styles](https://surveyjs.io/form-library/documentation/manage-default-themes-and-styles).
+This style sheet applies the Default theme.
+If you want to apply a different predefined theme or create a custom theme, refer to the following help topic for detailed instructions: [Themes & Styles](https://surveyjs.io/form-library/documentation/manage-default-themes-and-styles).

+> Previous to v1.9.100, SurveyJS also supplied the Modern theme, which is now obsolete.
+Please migrate to one of the predefined themes or create a custom theme.

 ## Create a Model